seilanhiep/data/kh/source_data/ministry_of_education_youth_and_sports/inventory_of_location_of_schools/secondary_school_distance_metadata.md

 Sources

-Ministry of Education, Youth and Sports, Government of Cambodia.
+Ministry of Education, Youth and Sports, Royal Government of Cambodia.
 Inventory and Location of Schools in Cambodia.
 Phnom Penh, 2013.

 Save Cambodia's Wildlife.
 "Education."
 Atlas of Cambodia: maps on socio-economic development and environment.
 Second ed.
 Phnom Penh, 2014.
 72. Print.